-Priests visit classrooms each term and spend time discussing such things as ritual, traditions and scripture.
-The School supports the Parish Sacramental Program by aligning the Religious Education modules taught in class with this program.
-Students in Year 2 receive the Sacrament of Confirmation and students in Year 3 receive the Sacraments of Penance and Eucharist.
-A number of prayer services for significant events and feast days are celebrated throughout the year including Holy Week and Resurrection, Mothers', Fathers' and Grandparents' Day, Mary of the Cross, ANZAC and Remembrance Day and Harmony Day.
+The Priests regularly visit the children in their classrooms each term and spend time discussing such things as ritual, traditions and scripture.
+The School supports the Parish Sacramental Program by aligning the RE modules taught in class with this program.
+Students in Year 2 receive the sacrament of Confirmation and students in Year 3 receive the sacraments of Penance and Eucharist.
+A number of prayer services for significant events and feast days were celebrated throughout the year including Holy Week and the Resurrection, Mothers', Fathers' and Grandparents' Day, Mary of the Cross, ANZAC and Remembrance Day.
 Year 6 students participated in the Diocesan North Shore Cluster Mass and student leaders represented the School at the annual Diocesan Mission Mass.
-Year 6 students concluded the year with their Graduation Mass where they thanked God for their time at the School and prayed for a good start to high school.
+Year 6 students concluded the year with their Graduation Mass where they celebrated their time at the School.